hikeventures/hikeventures.github.io/_posts/2016-08-23-archipelago-trail.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/29126592675/in/dateposted-public/" title="The Archipelago Trail | Saariston Rengastie"><img src="https://c4.staticflickr.com/9/8056/29126592675_d9d6f672d3_k.jpg" width="2048" height="1152" alt="The Archipelago Trail | Saariston Rengastie Askaisten Ritaripuisto The Knights' Park"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-Then my trip continued to Kustavi along fields and there were some bridges on the way.
-Fortunately, it was full moon so it was not that dark to bicycle.
-The road felt a bit dangerous to drive in the night since the cars were passing by with very high speed but it was still ok to cycle in the night.
-Once I arrived nearby the Hepponiemi ferry at 12 pm I decided to pitch my tent nearby the street as the first ferry was about to leave at around 8 am.
+Then my trip continued to Kustavi along fields and bridges.
+Fortunately, the full moon lightened up the night so it was not too dark to cycle.
+The road felt a bit dangerous to cycle during the night as there were quite a few cars passing by with very high speed.Once I arrived nearby the Hepponiemi ferry at 12 pm I decided to pitch my tent nearby the street as the first ferry was about to leave at around 8 am.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/29093763286/in/dateposted-public/" title="The Archipelago Trail | Saariston Rengastie"><img src="https://c7.staticflickr.com/9/8503/29093763286_3847971a3d_k.jpg" width="2048" height="1152" alt="The Archipelago Trail | Saariston Rengastie moon"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>